Johnson County Gateway Project Phases:

 - Summer 2015

-The interchange improvements at K-10 and Ridgeview Road are completed in July 2015.
+The interchange improvements at K-10 and Ridgeview Road must be completed by July 1, 2015.

-Phase 2: December 12, 2016 - All lanes open to traffic!
-December 31, 2016 - All substantial construction on Phase 2 of the Gateway Project should be complete.
+Phase 2: All substantial construction on Phase 2 of the Gateway Project should be complete.